zia-ai/humanfirst-module/README.md

 * install requirements  `pip install -r requirements.txt --no-cache`

 ## Using pytest to test everything is working fine
-`pytest --cov ./humanfirst/ --cov-report html --cov-report term` --cov-report html - produces a report in HTML page --cov-report term - prints the report in console --cov-report term:skip-covered - helps to see uncovered parts
+`SKIP_CONFTEST=1 pytest --cov ./humanfirst/ --cov-report html --cov-report term` --cov-report html - produces a report in HTML page --cov-report term - prints the report in console --cov-report term:skip-covered - helps to see uncovered parts SKIP_CONFTEST=1 - prevents slow synchronization with time server which is required only for running AIO containers locally.

 ## Build packages